MicrosoftDocs/win32/desktop-src/uxguide/mess-confirm.md

 The specific security issue that the page poses is not sufficiently explained, so the risk of continuing isn't clear.
 What information in the confirmation would cause the user ever to click No?
 Because of the vagueness of the message, the confirmation isn't likely to discourage users from continuing, but will make them feel bad about doing so.

-For this confirmation to be useful, it must provide more information—specific information that might cause the user to decide not to proceed.
+For this confirmation to be useful, it must provide more information specific information that might cause the user to decide not to proceed.
 In general, for each response in a confirmation, consider the scenarios that require it and make sure that there is sufficient information provided for users to want to choose it.
 Provide choices, not dilemmas.

 ### How to determine if a confirmation is necessary